Rahul-Yadav20/MoviesFans/README.md

 ## Disclaimer

-As per my exprience with TMDB api is not working in certain areas, So consider the following points to -
+As per my exprience with TMDB api is not working in certain areas, So consider the following points before using this project -
 - TMDB Api is not working properly with Jio Internet.
 - It is working with Vodafone & Airtel Internet for smooth working.
 - Otherwise, You can use VPN to use this project properly.